etiennegodin/inat-obs-scorer/README.md

 - **Hierarchical fallback**: species → genus → family → order → global mean, applied when the shrunk estimate is still unreliable
 - All rates computed **point-in-time** on the training partition only, then applied to val/test — never recomputed on the full dataset

-### 4. Species confusion graph features
+### 5. Species confusion graph features

-Taxonomically similar species compete for identifier attention and create systematic misidentification patterns.
+Visually similar species create systematic misidentification patterns.
 The confusion graph encodes:

 - **Neighborhood difficulty**: how hard is the local species cluster to disambiguate?
-- **Asymmetric sink flag**: is this taxon disproportionately the *recipient* of misidentifications from similar species?
+- **Asymmetric sink flag**: is this taxon disproportionately the *recipient* of misidentifications from visually similar species?
 - **Focal taxon rank within neighborhood**: where does this species sit in terms of identifier confidence?

+*Graph figures*

-### 5. Protocol-based async API client
+### 6. Protocol-based async API client

 The enrichment layer uses a fully async client designed around Python `Protocol` interfaces rather than inheritance, keeping fetchers and writers decoupled and independently testable.